 MRSA can spread several ways:

-MRSA is caused by specific bacteria that resist antibiotics.
-Over time, bacteria adapt to repeated exposure to antibiotics, building up a resistance to them.
+MRSA is caused by bacteria that adapt to repeated exposure to antibiotics, building up a resistance to them.

 Factors that may increase your chance of developing MRSA include:

 MRSA may not cause any symptoms in people who are colonized, but not infected, with the bacteria.
 In those that have symptoms, MRSA may cause: